jonnonz1/nz-statute-book/acts/public/1947/district-courts-act-1947.md

 (5) A warrant under subsection (4) shall cease to have effect if the judgment debtor pays, or causes to be paid, the amount due under the judgment debt.
 (6) Where a judgment debtor is arrested under a warrant issued under subsection (4), the following provisions shall apply:
   (a) the judgment debtor shall be bailable as of right:
-  (b) section 46 of the Summary Proceedings Act 1957 and Parts 1 to 3 of the Bail Act 2000 shall apply, with such modifications as may be necessary, as if the application under subsection (1) was the hearing of a charge:
+  (b) section 168 of the Criminal Procedure Act 2011 and Parts 1 to 3 of the Bail Act 2000 shall apply, with such modifications as may be necessary, as if the application under subsection (1) was the hearing of a charge:
-  (c) if the judgment debtor cannot practicably be brought immediately before a Judge or a Registrar, any constable or any bailiff may take the bail bond of the judgment debtor, and Parts 1 to 3 of the Bail Act 2000 apply with any necessary modifications as if the bail bond were taken by a constable under section 21(1) of that Act.
+  (c) if the judgment debtor cannot practicably be brought immediately before a Judge or a Registrar, any Police employee or any bailiff may take the bail bond of the judgment debtor, and Parts 1 to 3 of the Bail Act 2000 apply with any necessary modifications as if the bail bond were taken by a Police employee under section 21(1) of that Act.
-(7) An order made under subsection (1) shall have effect as if the judgment debtor, following conviction on an information, had been sentenced to community work, and the relevant provisions of Part 2 of the Sentencing Act 2002, with any necessary modifications, shall apply accordingly.
+(7) An order made under subsection (1) shall have effect as if the judgment debtor, following conviction, had been sentenced to community work, and the relevant provisions of Part 2 of the Sentencing Act 2002, with any necessary modifications, shall apply accordingly.
-(8) Where a District Court, acting under this section, orders a respondent to do community work, the judgment debtor shall have the same right of appeal to the High Court against the order as the judgment debtor would have had if the judgment debtor had been convicted and sentenced by the District Court on an information.
+(8) Where a District Court, acting under this section, orders a respondent to do community work, the judgment debtor shall have the same right of appeal to the High Court against the order as the judgment debtor would have had if the judgment debtor had been convicted and sentenced by the District Court.
 (9) Detention pursuant to this section shall not operate to extinguish or affect the liability of the judgment debtor to pay the judgment debt.
 (10) Section 30 of the Sentencing Act 2002 applies in relation to this section as if the District Court were imposing a sentence of imprisonment.